Training stakeholders: who does what?

 Initiators and promoters

 The State plays a very active role in continuing training provision as a whole.
-It acts in particular to enhance legislation in this area for collective access and individual access, to co-fund company investment and to facilitate the governance of the system.
+It acts in particular to enhance legislation in this area, to co-fund company investment and to facilitate the governance of the system.

 The employers' professional chambers, i.e. the Chamber of Commerce (Chambre de Commerce), Chamber of Trades (Chambre des Métiers) and the Chamber of Agriculture (Chambre d'Agriculture) - and the employees' professional chambers i.e. the Chamber of Civil Servants and Public Employees (Chambre des Fonctionnaires et Employés publics) and the Chamber of Employees (Chambre des Salariés) - are also involved in shaping educational and vocational training policy through the recommendations they make.